Rickaym/discord-ext-i18n/README.md

 from typing import Optional
-from discord.ext import commands from discord import Intents from discord.ext.i18n import Agent, Language from discord.ext.i18n.preprocess import Detector
+from discord.ext import commands from discord import Intents from discord.ext.i18n import Agent, Language, Detector

 intents = Intents.default()
 # not necessary for the extension, enabled only for msg commands